Yes, we currently accept Aetna, Blue Cross Blue Shield, Cigna, and Humana.

 We accept cash and credit/debit card.

-Yes, we require a 24 hour notice if you need to cancel or reschedule.
-There is a $45 cancellation fee for all appointments canceled without a 24 hour notice.
+Yes, we require a 24 business hour notice if you need to cancel or reschedule.
+The full amount of your session will be charged for all appointments canceled without a 24 business hour notice.

 Yes, however there are a few exceptions:

 If using your insurance, the insurance company is authorized to receive your records.